laravel/docs/pagination.md

     php artisan vendor:publish --tag=laravel-pagination

 This command will place the views in the `resources/views/vendor/pagination` directory.
 The `bootstrap-4.blade.php` file within this directory corresponds to the default pagination view.
-Edit this file to modify the pagination HTML.
+You may edit this file to modify the pagination HTML.

 In you would like to specify a different file as the default pagination view, you may use the paginator's `defaultView` and `defaultSimpleView` methods within your `AppServiceProvider`: